fredlange/Rupert/README.md

 ## Run
-Create a folder in root named "yahoo_data" then execute RupertCron.py using Python 3.
-You may get errors if you cannot supply atleast 20 days of data.
+Clone the entire repository.

+Create two folders in root: "yahoo_data" and "reports"

+Then execute RupertDaily.py using Python3.
+The script needs to run for atleast 20 days (it will download data daily) before running a report using RupertCron.py.

+For demonstration purposes a default training data is supplied using maximum of 10 days data.
+This is not ideal and will not give the best result but will allow for the program to run.
 If you add any other stock tickers than OMX-ST-30 you need to run batch_analysis.py to generate training data using atleast 50+ days of data.
 Rupert will not download dependancies you will have to do that yourself using PIP or similar.